Munki-Jeong/Numerical-LA/README.md

 # Numerical-LA

-Various (iterative) methods to get approximate value for linear system.
+Various (iterative) methods to get an approximate value for a linear system.\\

-In pararell with Math128B (UC Berkeley Math).
+In parallel with Math128B (UC Berkeley Math).